 First off, Happy New Year to everyone—I genuinely wish you and yours a very happy, healthy and prosperous New Year.

 Frankly, I’m not huge into New Year’s resolutions; if something is good enough to adopt, in life or investing, there’s no reason to wait until the calendar flips.
-Indeed, I sort of liken the start of the year to the start of a football game—most teams start the first quarter with a well thought out game plan, but within a few drives, the script often goes out the window, with coaches and players scrambling to do whatever they can to win.
+Indeed, I sort of liken the start of the year to the start of a football game—most teams start the first quarter with a well-thought-out game plan, but within a few drives, the script often goes out the window, with coaches and players scrambling to do whatever they can to win.

 It’s not dissimilar when investing, as most people start out with a handful of goals and targets for the year … but within a few weeks, most of those are forgotten as we adjust to what the market throws at us.
-(More on what I think the market is throwing at us in a second.)

-5 Growth Investing Strategies for 2022
+5 Growth Investing Strategies for 2023

 - Win Big, Lose Small: This is something even the best investors lose sight of—no matter what you’re playing with (growth stocks, value stocks, options, whatever), winning big and losing small is going to be the core reason you make money.
 Honestly, I’m always surprised at how many frustrating trades, round-trips and earnings duds come around … and yet, at year’s end, you still made money, often big money.
 Long story short, remember to cut your losses but aim big (or at least bigger) with your winners.